QNimbus/home-ops-healthchecks/README.md

 - **PostgreSQL**: Database backend for persistent data storage
 - **Tailscale**: Secure VPN access to the application
 - **Sendalerts**: Background service for sending notifications
+- **Restic**: Automated backups of volumes to S3-compatible storage

 The application is accessible via Tailscale's secure network, eliminating the need for port forwarding or exposing services to the public internet.